svtechnmaa/charts/kubernetes/mage-ai/README.md

-# 📦 NMAA MageAI Helm Chart
+# 📦 Newtopo Helm Chart

 This Helm chart deploys the **Mage AI Stack** for building and managing data pipelines.
 It includes components such as the webserver, scheduler, Redis, Traefik, and optional services.
 It supports external PostgreSQL, shared volumes (e.g., SeaweedFS), scheduling, ingress, and custom volume mounts.